Jobhdez/the-little-schemer/README.md

 # the little schemer

 This repo started as an exercise to learn haskell.
-I reimplemented some functions from the bool "the little schemer" in haskell and from there I started adding programs in different languages such as assembly and so on.
+I reimplemented some functions from the book "the little schemer" in haskell and from there I started adding programs written in different languages such as assembly and so on.